Car crashes into Carnival parade in German town of Volkmarsen, multiple people injured | DW | 24.02.2020

-Several people, including small children, were injured after a car crashed into a Carnival parade in the German town of Volkmarsen.
-Police said they've taken the driver of the car into custody.
+Several people were injured after a car drove into a Carnival parade in the German town of Volkmarsen.
+Police said they have taken the driver into custody.

-Several people were injured on Monday after a car crashed into a crowd watching a Carnival parade in the German town of Volkmarsen, local media reported.
+Several people were injured on Monday after a car drove into a crowd watching a Carnival parade in the German town of Volkmarsen, local media reported.

 Local public broadcaster Hessenschau reported that at least 10 people were injured, including several small children.
 Local newspaper Hessische Niedersächsische Allgemeine put the number of injuries at 15.